cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ## Creating the Encryption Context

-The variants of HPKE defined in this document share a common mechanism for translating the protocol inputs into an encryption context using a key schedule, whose inputs are as follows:
+The variants of HPKE defined in this document share a common key schedule that translates the protocol inputs into an encryption context.
+The key schedule inputs are as follows:

 * `pkR` - The receiver's public key
 * `zz` - A shared secret generated via the KEM for this transaction